 Oxenfree, by scntfc

 A new addition to my selection of reliable soundtracks to see an afternoon through with, Seattle-based artist scntfc's latest release transports the eeriness of its parent game, the debut title from the new Night School studio, and successfully stands as a consuming hour of disquieting ambience shorn of interactive visuals.
-Oxenfree follows remix work for Rogue Legacy and the complete Galak-Z score, so it's not like scntfc hasn't previous experience in the gaming medium; but there's something so uniquely strange about these arrangements that sucks me in whole, something so damn devilishly appealing about them.
-I know they're all an invitation to a dark side of found-sound recordings which, I'm sure, open a portal to some place you really don't want to be when played backwards, and yet I keep coming back for more.
-I don't know if any readers recall a British band called Reigns – check them out here – but the Oxenfree soundtrack really reminds me of their spooked field recordings processed through a down-tempo avant-dance filter.
+Oxenfree follows remix work for Rogue Legacy and the complete Galak-Z score, so it's not like scntfc hasn't had previous experience in the gaming medium.
+But there's something so uniquely strange about these arrangements that sucks me in whole, something so damn devilishly appealing about them.
+I know they're all an invitation to a dark side of found-sound recordings which, I'm sure, open a portal to some place you really don't want to be when played backwards.
+Yet I keep coming back for more.
+I don't know if any readers recall a British band called Reigns—check them out here—but the Oxenfree soundtrack really reminds me of their spooked field recordings processed through a down-tempo avant-dance filter.
 I liked Reigns, so I like this.
 Makes sense to me.

 Hohokum, by various artists

-Another Ghostly release, the soundtrack to this PlayStation-exclusive art-puzzler from (the now defunct) British studio Honeyslug is made up of bubbling electronic cuts that never fail to complement the game's retinas-tickling palette of colours.
-Unlike my other selections on this page, Hohokum's a licensed collection rather than one commissioned bespokely; but just as you don't notice any sonic dissonance in the gameplay, as one befuddling level shifts into another equally what-am-I-supposed-to-do layout of weird creatures and alien flora, playing this album from beginning to end gives the impression of it being the work of either the same act, or certainly very likeminded individuals.
-Among the artists featured are Matthew Dear (squelchy sweeps with robotic vocals), Geoff White (springy buzzes and glitchy snares) and Tycho (dawn-horizon, mid-tempo electronica for the still-up crowd) – each is singularly styled, yet everything fits together with a greater sense of cohesion than the game itself ever exhibited.
+Another Ghostly release, the soundtrack to this PlayStation-exclusive art-puzzler from (the now defunct) British studio Honeyslug, is made up of bubbling electronic cuts that never fail to complement the game's retinas-tickling palette of colors.
+Unlike my other selections on this page, Hohokumis a licensed collection rather than one commissioned bespokely.
+But just as you don't notice any sonic dissonance in the gameplay, as one befuddling level shifts into another equally what-am-I-supposed-to-do layout of weird creatures and alien flora, playing this album from beginning to end gives the impression of it being the work of either the same act, or certainly very likeminded individuals.
+Among the artists featured are Matthew Dear (squelchy sweeps with robotic vocals), Geoff White (springy buzzes and glitchy snares) and Tycho (dawn-horizon, mid-tempo electronica for the still-up crowd)—each is singularly styled, yet everything fits together with a greater sense of cohesion than the game itself ever exhibited.